GVProf/GVProf/docs/pytorch.md

 [PyTorch](https://pytorch.org/) is a popular machine learning framework.

-We used PyTorch version `f5788898a928cb2489926c1a5418c94c598c361b`.
-We studied `resnet50`, `bert`, `deepwave` models.
+We use PyTorch version `f5788898a928cb2489926c1a5418c94c598c361b`.
+We study `resnet50`, `bert`, `deepwave` models.

-Based on PyTorch's README, we adopted the following commands to compile PyTorch from source.
+We apply the following commands to compile PyTorch from source.

 ```bash
 spack install miniconda3